nikhilkarnwal/projects/README.md

 Every content saved through this application will be encrypted and saved into a file.
 This file can be shared accross gmail or any other medium and can be accessed/ decrypted either throgh this app or independently using the same password (and decryption algorithm independently).

 # Machine Learning
+- <B><a href='https://github.com/nikhilkarnwal/CVML'>Implementation of the Paper 'Show, Ask, Attend, and Answer: A Strong Baseline For Visual Question Answering' in PyTorch</a></B>
 - <B><a href='https://github.com/nikhilkarnwal/projects/tree/master/machine_learning/CNN'>Image Classification using CNNs and tensorflow library</a></B>
 - <B><a href='https://github.com/nikhilkarnwal/projects/tree/master/machine_learning/query_clustering'>Autonomous Query Clustering using DBSCAN</a></B>
 - <B><a href='https://github.com/nikhilkarnwal/projects/tree/master/machine_learning/transfer_learning'>Transfer Learning</a></B>